- Computer Science

 - All of our faculty conduct research which is incorporated into their course materials and activities.

-- Teaching and research are supported by four computer labs, a set of diverse servers, and a high-performance computing (HPC) system.
+- Teaching and research are supported by two computer labs, a set of diverse servers, and a high-performance computing (HPC) system.

-- We offer a B.S. and a B.A. degree to meet the different learning strengths of students.
+- We offer a B.S. and a B.A. in Computer Science to meet the different learning strengths of students.
 While both degrees have nearly identical computer science coverage, the B.S. requires more math, while the B.A. requires more liberal arts (and less math).
 Graduates of both degrees are sought after by regional employers.